maswin312/national_rail_astro/readme.md

 - **Airbyte:** An open-source data integration platform that extracts and loads data from data sources into BigQuery.
 Airbyte handles the data ingestion,

 - **Terraform:** Terraform is An Infrastructure as Code (IaC) tool that automates the provisioning and management of cloud resources.
-It is used to set up and manage the infrastructure, including BigQuery, Airbyte, and Airflow.
+It is used to set up and manage the infrastructure.

 - **BigQuery:** A fully managed data warehouse provided by Google Cloud.
 BigQuery stores and analyzes the ingested data, offering scalability and fast query performance.